awkgroupag/datalab/README.md

 ## Installation - WINDOWS
 ### 1. Create the directory structure for your new project
-If you publish your source code to GitHub, you will include your datalab and thus your entire infrastructure
-* Create a new dedicated directory for your source code on your local machine
+* Create a new dedicated directory for your source code on your local machine where you want the Data Science Lab to run
-* Download this entire datalab's sourcecode:
+* Download this entire data science lab's sourcecode:
   1. Hit the green `Code`-button on GitHub, then `Download ZIP`
   2. Unzip the downloaded ZIP-file into the source code folder you just created
   3. **Important**: rename the folder you justed unzipped from `datalab-master` to `datalab`